Thunder Hole in Acadia

 Wonderful Views!

-This spot also offers gorgeous panoramic views of Otter Cliff, on the right or south side, Schoodic Peninsula in the far distance, and Sand Beach and Great Head to the left or to the north.
+This spot provides gorgeous panoramic views of Otter Cliff on the right, Schoodic Peninsula in the far distance, and Sand Beach and Great Head to the left.
 Thunder Hole is a great place to stand and watch or sit and relax, taking in the spectacular sights, sounds and smells.
-One of the pleasant things that greets you upon arrival, depending upon the time of year, is the aroma of wild roses.
-Right next to the stairs that lead down to the ocean, are large groupings of wild roses or rose hips.
+One of the pleasant things that greets you upon arrival, depending upon the season, is the aroma of roses.
+Next to the steps leading to the ocean, are large groupings of wild roses or rose hips.
 Rose hips are a potent source of vitamin C, at least until they become dry or are processed.
 Note: The Island Explorer Shuttle Bus stops here about every half hour during normal seasonal daytime hours.
 The last bus leaves at 6:58 P.M.
 Check their schedule to verify.

 Next To Ocean Path

-There is a 3 mile or 3.8 km (round-trip) long ocean side walking trail called Ocean Path that begins at the Sand Beach upper parking lot directly to the north of here and follows the eastern coastline of Mount Desert Island in a southerly direction past Thunder Hole and then continues until it reaches Otter Cliff to the south.
-You should consider doing this walk as it is highly recommended for its unrivaled coastal beauty on the eastern seaboard of the continental United States.
-The Park Loop Road follows in the same direction but is one-way on this side of the island.
-If needed, there is an exit and entrance road on the right just before reaching Otter Cliff.
+A scenic 3-mile (or 3.8 km) round-trip walking trail known as Ocean Path at the Sand Beach upper parking lot, directly to the north.
+It follows along the eastern coastline of Mount Desert Island, heading south past Thunder Hole, and continues until reaching Otter Cliff to the south.
+Renowned for its unmatched coastal beauty, this walk is highly recommended along the eastern seaboard of the continental United States.
+Running parallel to Ocean Path, the Park Loop Road follows the same direction but is one-way on this section of the island.
+If needed, there is an exit and entrance road on the right just before reaching Otter Cliff that will take you back to Bar Harbor or south toward Seal Harbor.

 Use Caution